hpcao299/McQueen/README.md

 | -l         | --location  | Trace IP address location      |

 ### Examples

+-   To show display menu and keyboard command:

+`mcqueen`

 -   To list all the basic options and switches use -h switch: